anindameister/dataEngineeringWithAzure/readme.md

             <!-- The foreign key in the Trip table should be rider_id, not member_id, to match the rider_id primary key in the Rider table according to the diagram. -->
             - member_id (INT FOREIGN KEY REFERENCES Rider(rider_id))

+ - DimRider(rider_id),DimAccount(account_number),DimPayment(payment_id),DimStation(station_id),DimTrip(trip_id)
+ - rider_id, account_number, payment_id, station_id, and trip_id would serve as primary keys in their respective dimension tables.
+These primary keys uniquely identify rows in each dimension table and would then be used as foreign keys in a central fact table, linking the fact table to each of the dimension tables.
+This setup allows for efficient querying and analysis of the data across different dimensions.
+- my dimension tables are
+    - DimRider
+            - rider_id (INT PRIMARY KEY)
+            - address (VARCHAR)
+            - first (VARCHAR)
+            - last (VARCHAR)
+            - birthday (date)
+            - account_number
+            - member (bool)
+            - start_date (date)
+            - end_date (date)
+-
+Your design for the DimRider dimension table in a star schema includes both attributes specific to the rider (such as rider_id, address, first, last, birthday) and attributes related to the rider's account (account_number, member, start_date, end_date).
+This is somewhat correct, but typically in a star schema, dimension tables are more focused.

+Combining rider and account information into one dimension table can work, especially if account_number directly relates to the rider and doesn't require a separate dimension for analysis.
+However, if account_number links to distinct account characteristics or behaviors that are independent of individual riders, you might consider keeping Account as a separate dimension table for clarity and analytical flexibility.